ViaGenetics/ClientApplication1/README.md

 These are the steps involved in the process:
 - Create an Upload Request
 - Deploy client app, if needed - this is a one time step.
-Once a client app was deployed can be used to handle for future data transfers if the data is available form the same server
+Once a client app was deployed can be used to handle future data transfers if the data is available form the same server
 - Provide Clinical information
 - Provide Genomic information
 - Review and submit your order